Snowboarding & Skiing in Hokkaido: 7 Hokkaido Ski Resorts to Escape Busy Niseko

 Hokkaido’s tallest peak, the Asahidake Volcano is known as the “playground of the gods” with over 45 feet (14m) of snow per season on average.

 Located 28 miles (45km) from Asahikawa and 44 miles (70km) from Furano, You need to base your trip around a weather window on this active volcano to explore this deep backcountry powder mecca in the Daisetsuzan National Park.
-While certainly no secret spot and quite busy on a powder day, Asahidake offers a great mix of alpine and classic Japan tree riding.
+While certainly no secret spot and very busy on a powder day, Asahidake offers a great mix of alpine and classic Japan tree riding.

 To get to the best terrain you should consider a Hokkaido ski guide for off piste and backcountry touring, or really do your research.
 It’s considered the best place to ski in Hokkaido (at least for the deep powder), but you really need to know how to plan your day.
-If not, you may go home cold and very disappointed.
+If not, you may go home cold, wet and very disappointed.

 How to Make it Happen